-Constellation Software Inc. ("Constellation") is a company domiciled in Canada.
-The address of Constellation's registered office is 20 Adelaide Street East, Suite 1200, Toronto, Ontario, Canada.
-The consolidated financial statements of Constellation as at and for the fiscal years ended December 31, 2020 and December 31, 2019 comprise Constellation and its subsidiaries (together referred to as the "Company") and the Company's interest in associates.
+Constellation Software Inc. is a company domiciled in Canada.
+The address of Constellation Software Inc.'s registered office is 20 Adelaide Street East, Suite 1200, Toronto, Ontario, Canada.
+The consolidated financial statements of Constellation Software Inc. for the years ended December 31, 2022 and 2021 comprise Constellation Software Inc. and its subsidiaries (together referred to as "Constellation", "CSI", or the "Company") and the Company's interest in associates.
 The Company is engaged principally in the development, installation and customization of software as well as in the provisioning of related professional services and support for customers globally across over 100 diverse markets.